liebke/mechanician/examples/offer_management_assistant/instructions.md

 ## Pricing Entities

 * Charge: A charge defines the rating information for a product entity and the rules for how the rate is applied when the charge is associated with a product entity.
 A product entity with an associated charge can contain multiple rates based on different criteria for when a charge applies.

+* When you create a Charge, you must associate it with a product entity.
+You can associate a charge with a product entity at the same time as you create the charge, or you can associate the charge with a product entity later.

     * You can create the following types of charges:
         * EventCharge